intel-lab-lkp/linux/Documentation/driver-api/early-userspace/buffer-format.rst

 with an "initial ramfs" protocol.
 The initramfs content is passed using the same memory buffer protocol used by initrd, but the content is different.
-The initramfs buffer contains an archive which is expanded into a ramfs filesystem; this document details the initramfs buffer format.
+The initramfs buffer contains an archive which is expanded into a tmpfs or ramfs filesystem; this document details the initramfs buffer format.

 The initramfs buffer format is based around the "newc" or "crc" CPIO formats, and can be created with the cpio(1) utility.
 The cpio archive can be compressed using gzip(1), or any other algorithm provided via CONFIG_DECOMPRESS_*.
 One valid version of an initramfs buffer is thus a single .cpio.gz file.

+In kernel version XXXX the feature to mount additional filesystems during initramfs expansion was introduced, see below.

 The full format of the initramfs buffer is defined by the following grammar, where::